paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-distribution.md

 message will contain a valid vote signed by our node and will contain the initially received `Invalid` vote.

-Note, that we rely on the coordinator to check availability for spam protection (see below).
+Note, that we rely on the coordinator to check validity of a dispute for spam protection (see below).

-### Sending of messages
+## Sending of messages

 Starting and participating in a dispute are pretty similar from the perspective of dispute distribution.
-Once we receive a `SendDispute` message we try to make sure to get the data out.
+Once we receive a `SendDispute` message, we try to make sure to get the data out.
 We keep track of all the parachain validators that should see the message, which are all the parachain validators of the session where the dispute happened as they will want to participate in the dispute.
 In